The Vocal Mixing Chain Explained

 Stage 1: clean-up EQ

 The first move is subtractive.
 Use a high-pass filter to roll off low-frequency rumble and pops the voice does not need, then dip any specific problem frequencies — boxiness in the low-mids, harshness in the upper-mids.
 Cleaning up here means everything after it works on a tidier signal.
-For the principles, see EQ and compression fundamentals.
+For the principles, see EQ and compression fundamentals, and our practical guide to how to EQ vocals walks through the exact moves.

 Stage 2: compression